How Much Does It Cost To Treat Gingivitis?

-Early treatment can prevent progression to more severe conditions and avoid higher costs associated with advanced dental work.
+If you treat it early, you can prevent it from becoming more serious and avoid higher costs for advanced dental work.

-By understanding the potential costs upfront, you can make informed decisions about your dental care.
+Understanding these costs can help you make better decisions about your dental care.

 1. Gingivitis vs. Periodontal Disease: Understanding the Stages